 We left peaceful Ticonderoga Point at 6:30 am on August 3rd.
 We knew we had a long day ahead of us to get down to Mechanicville, NY, a trip of 75.65 miles, filled with bridges and locks.
 And, it was foggy and raining.
 The weather forecast was calling for more rain, which can flood the canal.
 That’s not good for a tall boat squeezing under these low bridges at high water (hint, Misty).
 To make the trip south on the Champlain Canal less nerve wracking than the trip up north, we had the radar and satellite domes removed at Shelburne Shipyard before we left Vermont.
 Doing that gives us another foot for our air draft.
 We’re glad we made the decision to push forward, as the canals did fill in the coming days, and a few of the locks were closed for a couple of days after we passed through.
 We were lucky to be ahead of the rising waters, and made it to Mechanicville, soaked to the bones, at 4:20 pm.
 We were so wet, that we literally still felt wet the next morning!

 To our boating friends…while there is virtually nothing to do in Mechanicville, NY, there are a few stores within a couple of blocks, but their free town dock wall is great!
 Water, electricity and clean, private bathrooms.
 Again, all for free.
 Just avoid the street lights along the wall for tie up, as you’ll be inundated with bugs.
-Not the biting kind, just the overabundance and messy/obnoxious kind.
+Not the biting kind, just the overabundance and messy/obnoxious fly up your nose kind.

 Lower Lake Champlain